prologdb/prologdb/docs/execution_plan_format.md

 # Query execution plans

+The prologdb can be seen as a prolog runtime with persistent state.
+Contrary to what one might think then, the language with which to program/instruct that runtime is **not** prolog.
+It is the execution plan.
+When prologdb receives a prolog query, the execution planner first converts the query into an execution plan.
+The plan is then executed.
+This has a bunch of advantages:

+* when asked to show the execution plan to a prolog query, the result is *guaranteed* to be correct (correct as in: "what actually happens", not as in "what is supposed to happen")
+* the execution plan contains all the detail useful for optimizing performance so that the prolog queries do not need to concern themselves with expressing such detail (e.g. what index to use, ...)
+* developers can send queries as execution-plans (rather than prolog) to gain a better understanding of the execution plans (ultimately making them better at optimizing indices and planner settings).
+  Taken to an extreme, one could also use this to write queries optimized in ways that the planner is just not capable of (or including implicit assumptions that the planner just cannot reasonably make).

+This document defines the execution plan language.
+This document is authoritative when it comes to interpreting execution plans (which also means prologdb has to interpret its own execution plans in the way defined here).

 ## Background Information

+Here is some background information to aid in understanding the atomics of the execution plan
+language:

-When prologdb stores a predicate with `assert/1` the predicate gets assigned a *persistence id*.
+When prologdb stores a fact with `assert/1` the fact gets assigned a *persistence id*.
-This ID is unique to the indicator, e.g. unique among all instances of `foo/2` but may be duplicate across indicators.
+This ID is unique to the predicate, e.g. unique among all instances of `foo/2`.

-When a stored predicate qualifies to be indexed, the indexed data of the instance is written to the index along with the persistence id of the original record.
+When a stored fact qualifies to be indexed, the indexed data of the fact is written to the index along with the persistence id of the original fact.
 When querying an index, only persistence ids and the indexed data can be obtained.
 To get the entire instance, the fact store has to be consulted using the persistence id.